 You’re going to get plenty of adventure in China with or without learning the “hard way”.
 You’re better off taking notes from my China travel mistakes – and the ones I see other travelers fall into – and then avoiding them.

-Here’s a simple look at the most common China travel mistakes and how to avoid them.
+Now, let’s take a look at the most common China travel mistakes and how to avoid them.

 Mistake #1: Not Preparing Your Phone for Travel in China